 Environmental Exposure Core

 The Environmental Exposure Core (EEC) provides researchers with expertise in study design, selection of appropriate and effective exposure assessment methods, as well as guidance and tools for interpretation of exposure assessment data.
 Qualified researchers can apply for financial assistance through the EHSC Seed Grant Program.

-In addition to serving as a resource for UC Davis researchers, the EEC collaborates with the COEC to provide technical assistance to stakeholder groups concerned about community exposures.
+In addition to serving as a resource for UC Davis researchers, the EEC collaborates with the CEC to provide technical assistance to stakeholder groups concerned about community exposures.

 EEC member laboratories include: